 (Oxford English Dictionary)

-If you suffer with Imposter Syndrome it can easily affect your job search and career trajectory.
+If you suffer from Imposter Syndrome it can easily affect your job search and career trajectory.
 It can make you think you don't deserve your success and that you'll never get that dream job.

-However you don't have to let this monster win!
+However, you don't have to let this monster win!